-The coefficient estimate on road network density for traffic fatalities and accidents is positive and statistically significant in the Model 1.
+The impact of road network density on both traffic fatalities and accidents is positive and statistically significant in the Model 1 estimation.
 The sign of the coefficient indicates that the number of traffic fatalities and accidents increases with increasing road density, since denser networks might mean that the greater supply of roads induces greater demand and, hence, more accidents.
 The effect is not evident in Model 2, where the coefficient estimates are mostly non-significant and, on occasions, negative and significant at the five and ten per cent levels.

-The effect of the share of paved roads on road safety is beneficial: the sign of the coefficient estimates for both traffic fatalities and accidents is negative and statistically significant.
+The effect of the share of paved roads on road safety is beneficial: the sign of the coefficient estimates for both traffic fatalities and accidents is negative and statistically significant in both models.
 This result is largely intuitive since we expect a larger number of paved roads to enhance road safety.